 The Affected Environment section provides background information on regional and local planning, the human environment, and the natural environment in the WIS 23 corridor study area.
 Information is also provided for cultural resources, economic resources, agricultural resources, and the public use of lands.
 The Affected Environment is described within the broader Indirect and Cumulative Effects boundaries and incorporates the area evaluated for direct impacts.
 This review of the affected environment establishes the background in which the WIS 23 alternatives are evaluated.
-This section is the same as presented in the 2014 LS SFEIS except that:
+This section is the same as presented in the 2014 Limited Scope Supplemental Final Environmental Impact Statement (LS SFEIS) except that:

-- The demographic and income data have been updated from more recent data sources. - The threatened and endangered species data has been updated with 1 species removed, 2 species statuses changed, and 1 species added. - Section 6(f) conversion requests and property transfers associated with the Northern Unit of the Kettle Moraine State Forest (KMSF-NU) have occurred and this is reflected in the document.
+- The demographic and income data have been updated from more recent data sources. - The threatened and endangered species data has been updated with one species removed, two species with changed status, and three federal species added. - Section 6(f) conversion requests and property transfers associated with the Northern Unit of the Kettle Moraine State Forest (KMSF-NU) have occurred and this is reflected in the document.